kauedesousa/kauedesousa/README.md

 ### Want to work with me?

 Send me an email if you are interested in my work and want some mentorship.
 We have access to plenty of data from on-farm trials around the world and little time (and staff) to work in all the research questions that we have.
 Innitially, I can't promise any other support more than our time, data and expertise.
-However, financial support can be discussed once a research question or any other work matches the goals of our funders.
-Here some questions that I can highlight.
+However, financial support can be discussed once a research question or any other work matches the goals of our projects.
+Here some topic/questions that I can highlight.

 - Impact of climate variability on groundnut varieties in Tanzania
 - Curation of on-farm trial data in Africa, Latin America and Asia